Statutory Off Road Notification (SORN)

 If you are not applicable for a SORN fine appeal, you are expected to clear any SORN fees as soon as possible, or risk incurring further action.
 This action may even include the impounding or clamping of your car – meaning that it is very important you clear all fees expected of you by the dates requested.

 You can easily pay for any SORN fine or charges you have incurred through the DVLA’s useful online portal – but you can also pay by phone via 0843 903 3770 or via post by way of a cheque or postal order made payable to the DVLA.
+(This is a call connection service – calls cost 7p per minute plus your operator’s access charge.
+We are not associated with the DVLA and the official number can be found on their website.)
 You can send such a payment to the following office:

 DVLA Enforcement Centre